 A smart contract gives you the opportunity to create transactions based on the occurrence of another event.
 That is, a certain trigger causes an action to take place.
 This makes it applicable to a wide range of situations and helps overcome issues such as trust in other parties.
 You can essentially eliminate the middleman, making transactions faster, more secure, and less expensive.

 The ethereum mining process is similar to bitcoin’s and uses a PoW method, although the maintainers plan to shift to PoS in the near future.
-There is no cap on how much ether can exist, but the current mining limit is 18 million per year.
+There is no cap on how much ether can exist, but there is an issuance rate limit in place for mining.

 Most major exchanges and brokers trade ethereum, so it’s relatively simple to get your hands on some.
 However, spending ether is a little more difficult as the development of ethereum commerce hasn’t been a focus of the network.
 While there are companies trying to make spending ether easier, such as through ethereum debit cards, in many cases you’ll have to convert it to another currency to be able to spend it.